Embedding resilience, self-esteem and motivation in school pupils through Positive Mental Training

 As one of the proud winners of the recent Future Ready Fund (an initiative by Nesta, a global innovation foundation supporting high-potential, early-stage projects tackling significant contemporary challenges), we are delighted to say that we will be helping schools in the UK enhance pupils’ skills with a pioneering, research-based, non-stigmatising approach designed to embed non-cognitive skills, such as resilience, into the classroom and curriculum.

 Our goal is to give secondary-aged (11-18) pupils access and guidance to a specifically adapted version of our Positive Mental Training (PosMT) programme, which has been successfully used by the NHS & student/community settings for 13+ years.
 PosMT is proven to have a positive impact on social & emotional skills, perceptions of self, motivation and resilience.

-Watch our webinar on Feeling Good for Schools Q & A (one from the morning, one from the evening, same content, different questions)
+Watch our webinars on Feeling Good for Schools Q & A (one from the morning, one from the evening, same content, different questions)

 If you’re interested in implementing this approach in your school or institution, have any comments, questions or ideas, or would like to support our project, we’d love for you to get in touch at firstname.lastname@example.org

 The original Positive Mental Training programme is currently available via our Feeling Good app (approved by the NHS Digital App Library).